STAIRlab/opensees-gallery/content/en/examples/Example3/index.md

 60 analysis steps are performed in this new analysis.

-For this analysis the nodal displacements at nodes 3 and 4 will be stored in the file nodePushover.out for post-processing.
-In addition, the end forces in the local coordinate system for elements 1 and 2 will be stored in the file elePushover.out.
+For this analysis the nodal displacements at nodes 3 and 4 will be stored in the file `nodePushover.out` for post-processing.
+In addition, the end forces in the local coordinate system for elements 1 and 2 will be stored in the file `elePushover.out`.
 At the end of the analysis, the state of node 3 is printed to the screen.